 - The College's Emergency Vehicle Operations Course (EVOC) track and Fire Training area, located just behind the campus.

 - Several outdoor areas where students can gather and relax, including a plaza where campus events are held throughout the school year.

-In addition to the Pewaukee campus, WCTC has a downtown Waukesha Campus at 327 E. Broadway, which offers high school completion options, U.S. Citizenship courses, personal enrichment courses and more.
+In addition to the Pewaukee campus, WCTC has a downtown Waukesha Campus at 327 E. Broadway, which hosts our Dental Hygiene Clinic and Learning in Retirement.

 Wondering how to find your way around?
 Start here.

 Take a Small Group Tour

 We’d love to show you around.
 Staff- and student-led walking tours are held regularly throughout the year and include an overview of WCTC resources and programs.